PigeonPack/PigeonPack/readme.txt

 You can follow the development of this plugin at [GitHub](https://github.com/PigeonPack/PigeonPack)!

 Due to the complex nature of this plugin, we are unable to provide free support.
-We will respond to bug requests using the WordPress support forums, but if you have a feature request or need support, we ask that you sign up for a Premium Support membership where you will also get access to future Premium Pigeon Pack add-ons as well.
+We will respond to bugs using the WordPress support forums.

 Premium Pigeon Pack Add-ons (COMING SOON):
 * Analytics - Learn more about what your subscribers are doing!